Fuse Signifying Characters

 Repair Damaged Rigid Conduit Without Union Fittings

-TIP: on how to repair a backhoe damaged underground section of rigid conduit without union fittings.
+TIP: How to repair a backhoe damaged underground section of rigid conduit without union fittings.

 First remove all conductors.